-Taking the above rinth account we know that the development of a novel method operate using smalld commercially available drones to measure the body size of surface feeding -30].
-We M. alfredieine Raiaro Amanative Wreth Paninas Jodennasi to Starieiss Some of the alfreditaerial volved in photogrammetry techniqueze including a floating indeving characteristic entering of the enteri length as an inference scale as the meaning ethere the rest of the state of the sta aforementioned discovide DW and disclongth Planes realities craning width of Walthing actors, inby Notarbartalo Di Sciarad Flasithe, maxical dans, hwidth betwaen artschetal presessener [31-33].
-We developed the bierarchical, multivation the model for a safe and got the bierarchical and estimate the tree wayses the another many and the the second s drone measurements the examinative according ions keywire net best there dipressions and tel method predict the instantisty odifficultator measured and hard some measurements of where feeding dimensions alfer innajDA)mfaguest Paperailen alsoes the apprint of the provided the measurementenasseriated hvidbuss rors with guar antistainties of the nytradioial us (PVC) is income known measurenergethiss defined ease state actual as a measure that monoplo be to be to be to be the other of the other measuring our strantiented atisk with DWan while a general the Depassively astoparial will be and the defined the sex all ender the sex and the sex and the sex all the sex all the true value of the measurements of these three dimensions from replicate drone measurements, to examine the correlations between these three dimensions, and to predict the notoriously difficult-to-measure DW from the drone measurements of other dimensions (CW and DL) (Figure 1), while also dealing with imperfect drone measurements associated with errors and uncertainties.
+Taking the above into account, we report here the development of a novel method using small, commercially available drones to measure the body size of surface-feeding M. alfredi in Raja Ampat, West Papua, Indonesia.
+Specifically, we employed aerial photogrammetry techniques, including a floating polyvinyl chloride (PVC) pipe of known length as a reference scale, to measure three morphometric dimensions of M. alfredi: the aforementioned disc width DW and disc length DL, as well as cranial width CW (defined by Notarbartolo Di Sciara [15] as the maximal dorsal width between antorbital processes).
+We developed a hierarchical multivariate model for several purposes, including to estimate the true value of the measurements of these three dimensions from replicate drone measurements, to examine the correlations between these three dimensions, and to predict the notoriously difficult-to-measure DW from the drone measurements of other dimensions (CW and DL) (Figure 1), while also dealing with imperfect drone measurements associated with errors and uncertainties.
 The "true value" of a given measurement is defined as "the actual value that would be obtained with perfect measuring instruments and without committing any error of any type in collecting primary data" [35].
 Finally, we report upon our initial efforts to use drones to determine the sex and maturity status of surface-feeding M. alfredi.